miem215/Hierarchical-Autonomy-4DoF/README.md

 <img width="589" height="501" alt="4DoF_arm" src="https://github.com/user-attachments/assets/bb05b217-597d-4e91-8c6b-935fcfb1d968" />

-## Design Justification & Computational Profiling

-To ensure this controller is viable for physical hardware deployment, specific algorithmic trade-offs were made to prioritize **real-time execution (50Hz)**:

-* **Explicit Euler Dynamics:** Explicit Euler integration was chosen over higher-order solvers like Runge-Kutta 4 (RK4).
-While RK4 offers superior prediction accuracy, Explicit Euler guarantees a strict sub-20ms solve time, which is critical for closing the control loop in real-time.
-* **Predictive Horizon ($N=20$):** At a timestep of $\Delta t = 0.02s$, a 20-step horizon yields a 0.4-second predictive window.
-This provides just enough spatial awareness for the IPOPT solver to dodge dynamic obstacles without causing computational bottlenecks.
-* **Solve Time Performance:** The CasADi IPOPT solver successfully completes the 20-step non-linear horizon in approximately 10-15 milliseconds on an average CPU, running comfortably within the 20ms allowance required for stable 50Hz control.

-## Sim-to-Real Considerations
+## Why UKF?

-* **Sensor Noise Injection:** Gaussian noise ($\mathcal{N}(0, R)$) is continuously injected into MuJoCo's pristine joint position and velocity sensor buses to simulate encoder inaccuracies.
+* **Sensor Noise Injection:** Gaussian noise ($\mathcal{N}(0, R)$) is continuously injected into MuJoCo's pristine joint position and velocity sensor readings to simulate encoder inaccuracies.
-* **Why the UKF?** An Unscented Kalman Filter (UKF) was implemented from scratch to clean this noisy data before it reaches the NMPC.
+* **Why the UKF?** An Unscented Kalman Filter (UKF) was implemented to clean this noisy data before it reaches the NMPC.
 In the current architecture, the state vector is $x = [q, \dot{q}]^T$.
 Because we use a simple one-step Euler integration for the process model, and because the measurements are direct simulated encoder readings (mapping 1:1 with the states), the entire system is strictly linear:

 **Current Linear Process Model (Explicit Euler):**